- About This Trip

 We include quite a few activities in our trips and expect that you have joined our trips because you want to participate in these types of activities.
 Included on this trip are wine tours, an overnight houseboat experience, opportunities for several side excursions and a horseback trail ride.
 You have the right to refrain from these included activities; however, in this case, you will not be refunded for the activities you choose not to participate in.
 When appropriate or necessary, the trip leader will attempt to arrange an alternative, but that will be at your additional expense.

 There are plenty of opportunities, too, for optional activities.
 Your trip leader will brief you on the various options on arrival at any destination.
-Some of the optional activities you might want to consider are listed at the end of these Trip Notes.

 Currency and Money